instaclustr/terraform-provider-instaclustr/docs/index.md

 ### Ordering of nested block types

 Altering the order of repeatable nested block types in the Terraform configuration can lead to discrepancies between the Terraform plan and the subsequent apply phase.
-This problem arises due to our use of Terraform's SDK `TypeList` for an array of objects, where the order of resources is maintained, so naturally the resources in an array cannot reorder.
+This problem arises due to our use of Terraform's SDK `TypeList` for an array of objects, where the order of resources is maintained, so naturally the resources in an array cannot be reordered.

-To overcome this, we did some customize implementation on terraform provider.
+To overcome this, we did some customized implementation on terraform provider.
 Our terraform apply/plan adjust the order of entries in TF state to match order in TF configuration without changing the actual resource.

 **Example**